examan/hyperocto/README.md

 # Hyperocto
-A browser extension for finding all similar links and open all of them at one time.
+A browser extension for finding Similar link and open them concurrently.

 ---